You’ve waited for it all winter long, and spring is finally here! The birds are chirping, the flowers are blooming, and your teeth are hurting?

 Dry Mouth

-some medications is a dry mouth.
+To feel better, many people take allergy medications.
+A side effect of some medications is a dry mouth.
 Saliva is full of good antibacterial enzymes that help prevent tooth decay and prevent bad breath.
 Lack of saliva can put your teeth at risk.

 Spring Allergies or Decay?